Fabimauri47/QCL/README.md

 # prerequisite

-the calculator of complex numbers, only the user can ejecute en PYTHON 3.6.2
+the calculator of complex numbers, only the user can ejecute in PYTHON 3.6.2

 # Installation